-We provide critical products used for the development and commercialization of drug therapies, vaccines, and molecular diagnostics.
-The quality of our products is critical to researchers and biopharmaceutical companies looking to develop novel vaccines and therapies or who are engaged in preclinical studies and clinical trials, and for biopharmaceutical customers who use our products as input components or as part of their final device or product.
+We provide products used for the development and commercialization of drug therapies, vaccines, and molecular diagnostics.
+The quality of our products is critical to researchers and biopharmaceutical companies looking to develop novel vaccines and therapies, or who are engaged in preclinical studies and clinical trials, and for biopharmaceutical customers who use our products as input components or as part of their final device or product.

-Biopharmaceutical and life sciences customers are subject to extensive regulation by the FDA and equivalent regulatory authorities in other countries, regarding the conduct of clinical trials and commercializing products for diagnostic, therapeutic, and vaccine uses.
-The regulatory oversight of our customers requires that our customers impose rigorous quality requirements on us as their supplier through supplier qualification processes and customer contracts, including routine customer audits.

-Our customers' activities are subject to regulation in those jurisdictions where the research or manufacturing occur.
-Our customers' facilities are subject to inspection by the FDA and/or other equivalent national regulatory agencies under their respective regulations relating to GMP and/or GCP.
-Our customers' compliance with these regulations requires that our customers impose quality requirements on us for the manufacture of our products, and requirements that we maintain a compliant quality system, including records of our manufacturing, testing and control activities, and can provide them with these records on a periodic basis, upon their request.
-In addition, we must register with the FDA in order to manufacture certain products of ours that are classified as "medical devices" by the FDA.
-Our medical devices are subject to FDA oversight.
-We have not yet submitted any 510(k) authorization applications, but we plan to submit an application in the spring of 2021 for an active transport medium product line.
-All of our facilities are subject to licensing and regulation, as appropriate under federal, state and local laws relating to:
+Biopharmaceutical and life sciences customers are subject to extensive regulation by the FDA, and by equivalent regulatory authorities in other countries, regarding the conduct of clinical trials and the commercialization of products for diagnostic and therapeutic purposes.
+The regulatory oversight of our customers necessitates that they impose rigorous quality requirements on us, as their supplier, through supplier qualification processes and customer contracts, including routine customer audits.
+We must maintain a compliant quality system, including records of our manufacturing, testing and control activities, and must be able to provide our customers with corresponding records on a periodic basis, upon their request.
+In addition, if any of our products were classified as "medical devices," we would need to register them with FDA before they could be manufactured.
+Although we do not believe that any of our current products qualify as medical devices, we have voluntarily registered certain of them with the FDA; during such time as these products remain registered, we will comply with regulations applicable thereto.
+None of our other products are regulated by the FDA.
+We have not yet submitted any 510(k) authorization applications to the FDA, but we may submit an application in the second half of 2021 for an active transport medium product line.

+Our facilities are subject to licensing and regulation, as appropriate, under federal, state and local laws relating to:
-- quality systems regulations; - the surface and air transportation of chemicals, biological reagents and hazardous materials; - the handling, use, storage and disposal of chemicals (including toxic substances), biological reagents and hazardous waste; - the procurement, handling, use, storage and disposal of biological products for research purposes;

-- the safety and health of employees and visitors to our facilities; and - protection of the environment and general public.
+- quality systems; - the surface and air transportation of chemicals, biological reagents and hazardous materials; - the handling, use, storage and disposal of chemicals (including toxic substances), biological reagents and hazardous waste; - the procurement, handling, use, storage and disposal of biological products for research purposes; - the safety and health of employees and visitors to our facilities; and - protection of the environment and general public.

-Compliance and QC programs at each of our businesses are managed by a dedicated group responsible for quality, regulatory affairs and compliance, and safety, including the use of qualified outside consultants.
+A dedicated group responsible for quality, regulatory affairs and compliance, and safety manages our compliance and QC programs, including through the use of qualified outside consultants.